Electrical Panel Upgrade

 Reasons to Upgrade an Existing Panel

 There are some very straight forward reasons to upgrade a panel that is struggling to keep up.
 If the panel is warm, for example, it is often a clue of overloading or a developing fault that will have safety implications in time.
 Clearly any hint of smoking from the panel is an immediate red light.
 If the panel trips frequently then that too is a sure sign that the system isn't functioning properly and you should get us in to check it out.
+Also inquire if you don't know already, if your house or commercial building has aluminum wiring.
+This type of wiring has been know to cause electrical fires and should be changed out to copper wiring as soon as possible.
+Aluminum wire is much cheaper that copper, so that's why it was frequently used before it was well known to cause issues down the road.
+We can help you quickly identify this for you along with providing an estimate on changing this out.

 It's not just your safety at stake here, but also your appliances.
 Do your lights ever flicker, or do appliances just not seem to run at full gas?
 Then it could well be your panel that's the problem.
 Call us now and save yourself a lot of trouble further down the line.